by Christi Straub

 The first thing I reach for the in morning.
 The last thing I say goodnight to before bed.
 Always within arms reach.
 If not, I search until I find it.
 How could I live without it?
 Present in all my moments—the stressful, the memorable, the mundane.
 An ever-constant presence.
 Dulling the pain, lulling my anxious heart, entertaining my brain, bringing brief happiness.
 Another alert, another scroll through a newsfeed, another email check, another “urgent” request for my attention.

-When I found out we were pregnant with baby Straub #2, I was elated; but quickly an odd sense of sadness set in.
+When I found out we were pregnant with Kennedy (our second), I was elated; but quickly an odd sense of sadness set in.
 I realized my days with our first-born were numbered.
 Where had the time with Landon gone?
 I felt the pace of life picking up.
 The baby days were a blur.
 I mourned the losses I felt.

-I didn’t hold him long enough.
-I didn’t watch him sleep, the gentle and beautiful rhythm of his little chest rising and falling.
+Did I hold him long enough?
+Did I watch him sleep, the gentle and beautiful rhythm of his little chest rising and falling?
 Did I take the time to see his perfectly formed little hands curl around mine as we read books?
 Did I notice the way his little eyelashes flutter with excitement over blowing bubbles?
-While he ran through the backyard with every ounce of power his little legs could muster—beaming with pride—I missed his look over to me silently asking, “Are you proud of me, Momma?”
+While he ran through the backyard with every ounce of power his little legs could muster—beaming with pride—did I miss his look over to me silently asking, “Are you proud of me, Momma?”

-The moments were slipping by, out from under me, as I was consumed by to-do lists and entertained by devices.
+Sadly, these moments were slipping by, out from under me, as I was consumed by to-do lists and entertained by my devices.

-And it’s my iPhone’s fault.
+And it was my iPhone’s fault.
 (Who am I kidding?)

-I found myself making dinner off my iPhone, a recipe pinned from Pinterest, while Spotify plays in the background, while returning three texts to girlfriends, while scrolling through Instagram one more time—all while spending “quality time” with my little boy.
+I found myself making dinner off my iPhone, a recipe pinned from Pinterest, while Spotify played in the background, while returning three texts to girlfriends, while scrolling through Instagram one more time—all the while spending “quality time” with my little boy.